PlanBase/PdfLayoutManager/README.md

 # FAQ

 #### Q: Can I use this in closed-source software?
-**A:** You can purchase a commercial license from [PlanBase Inc.](https://planbase.com) Otherwise, you must comply with all the terms of the [Affero GPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
+**A:** Yes, if you purchase a commercial license from [PlanBase Inc.](https://planbase.com) Otherwise, you must comply with all the terms of the [Affero GPL](https://www.gnu.org/licenses/agpl-3.0.en.html) which requires open-sourcing all software running in the same JVM.
-Affero GPL software cannot be used in closed-source software in the same JVM even if the AGPL software is only availble to end-users over a network or the Internet (without being physically distributed).
+This applies even if the AGPL software is only availble to end-users over a network or the Internet (without being physically distributed).

 #### Q: Can I use this in non-AfferoGPL Open-Sourced software?
 **A:** No.